 - A run-time error happens when Python understands what you are saying, but runs into trouble when following your instructions.

-- Not only Python features runtime errors and if you stumble across one, check our Runtime Errors Hub and learn how to fix it quickly and painlessly.
+- Not only Python features runtime errors and if you stumble across one, check our Runtime Errors Hub.

 - We wrote extensively about developer tools like Python.
-Go to our Developer tools Hub for more guides and info about this kind of software.
+Go to our Developer tools Hub.

 Programming is pretty fun but at some point, when you try to run the program, unfortunately, and inevitably, errors will show up.
 So, causing, understanding, and fixing errors is an important part of programming.